 You are going to LOVE these tasty Mediterranean Bowls … they are seriously bursting with flavor.

-Trying to eat better all week?
-These Mediterranean Quinoa Bowls are perfect for meal prep!
-Make this recipe on Sunday and have a delightful lunch to look forward to every day.
+These Quinoa Hummus Bowls are perfect for meal prep, too!
+Make this recipe on Sunday, and you’ll have a delightful lunch to look forward to every day.

 This quinoa veggie bowl is so simple to make!